How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 Booking a Cruise Through a Travel Agent

 If you’re the sort of person who likes to be prepared but would rather get the experts to sort out the logistics, then a travel agent is a good way to book a Fiji cruise.
-Travel agents like Flight Centre, STA, House of Travel, Fiji Vacations and Travel Express can plan and book cruises for you before you land in Fiji.

 The Pros of Booking a Cruise with a Travel Agent

-• Relieves the stress of planning and booking a cruise independently
+• Relieves the stress of planning and booking a cruise independently.

-• You have one point of contact should you need to change your plans
+• You have one point of contact should you need to change your plans.

 • They can help you with some of the logistics, like visas, ground transfers and more.